 We have declared a clinical candidate for influenza, NV-INF-1.
 This single drug is expected to be effective against most if not all influenza viruses.
 It is expected to be highly effective against all Influenza A viruses including bird flu H5N1 all clades, Highly Pathogenic Avian Influenzas of all types, subtypes and strains, seasonal Influenzas, H7N9, H3N2, as well as 2009/H1N1 epidemic virus.
 We are now engaging into advanced pre-clinical drug development, or IND-enabling studies.
 We are currently performing synthesis scale up studies and the studies required for the Chemistry, Manufacture and Controls section of an IND application.
-We have performed initial safety/toxicology studies in small animals intended at helping with the design of the full Safety and Toxicology studies ("Tox Package").
-We have prepared a first batch of materials for initial tox package studies.
-We intend to perform full Tox Package Studies when sufficient quantities become availableWe also plan to perform additional animal studies as well as cell culture studies for efficacy of this drug candidate against a limited, unrelated influenza virus subtypes and strains.
+We have performed initial safety/toxicology studies in small animals- mice and rats - intended at helping with the design of the full Safety and Toxicology studies ("Tox Package").
+We have prepared and used a first batch of materials for initial tox package studies.
+We intend to perform full Tox Package Studies when sufficient quantities become available.
+We also plan to perform additional animal studies as well as cell culture studies for efficacy of this drug candidate against a limited, unrelated influenza virus subtypes and strains.
 These studies are required for developing an Investigational New Drug (IND) application to the US FDA.

-The Company had budgeted approximately \$1,500,000 for the material development, production and testing of this drug in 2012 and 2013.
+The Company had budgeted approximately \$1,500,000 for the material development, production and testing of this drug in 2012 and 2013, an additional \$2M in 2014, and spent approximately \$1.6M in 2015 on this project.
 These costs were paid from our available cash balances.
 Management has determined the results to be satisfactory.
 We now need to perform material characterization, pharmaco-kinetic, pharmaco-dynamic and toxicology studies, which we have presently budgeted at \$2,500,000.
 If we are successful with the IND, we could begin Phase I and Phase II human clinical trials.
 We have estimated costs of approximately \$5,000,000 for the initial human clinical trials and associated expenses of this drug candidate.
 The Company has sufficient cash in hand to cover the costs associated with the aforesaid studies and the initial human clinical trials.

-Anticipated completion date Preclinical stage is expected to be completed in 12-18 months, depending upon scheduling with third parties and prioritization of the project.
+Preclinical stage workload remaining is approximately 12-18 months.
+However, because of the complexities of FluCide development including number of Influenza virus strains, etc., the project speed is limited by our available third party collaborations.
+We intend to add additional collaborators in order to speed up the project.
 The Company anticipates filing an IND application after completion of the preclinical IND-enabling studies.
 Phase I drug testing to begin after the IND filing, and requires availability of cGMP-like manufactured product.
-The cGMP production capability is expected to achieved in 9 to 12 months After we begin scale up production in the new facility.
+The cGMP production capability is expected to be achieved in 9 to 12 months after we begin scale up production in the new facility.